Link between Income Tax, and TDS

 - The calculated amount is added to the taxable income of the employee as Vehicle Perquisite.

 Assets at Residence

 - If a company provides assets to an employee, then a Perquisite for the Assets at Residence needs to be calculated.
 These assets generally include White Goods (TV, Fridge, Washing Machine, Furniture, A/C, etc).

 - The calculated amount is added to the taxable income of the employee as Perquisite on Assets at Residence.

 - If a company provides Lunch to its employees, then a Perquisite for the Lunch so provided needs to be calculated.

 ExemptionsOn the income that is paid to an employee, certain exemptions can be claimed.
 Claiming an exemption will result in the taxable income of the employee being reduced.
-The following exemptions are calculated for employees based on the selected regime:

 House Rent Exemption (HRA Exemption)